Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### Position:Vector3 { property }

-The position of the camera in the world.
+Determines or returns position of the camera in the world.

 **Example**